 - Packaging for cosmetic products

-From business model perspective, Headshots of models is the most sustainable form of headshot photography; models need to upgrade their portfolio with images more frequently than clients from corporate sector.
+From a business model perspective, Headshots of models is the most sustainable form of headshot photography; models need to upgrade their portfolio with images more frequently than clients from the corporate sector.

 Headshots for the entertaining sector.